-The total number of treasury shares amounted to 31,027,111 shares or 0.12% and 0.13% of total issued shares as of December 31, 2019 and 2018, respectively...
+The total number of treasury shares amounted to 31,027,111 shares or 0.13% of total issued shares.

 22. DIFFERENCE ARISING FROM CHANGES IN EQUITY OF SUBSIDIARIES AND EFFECT OF TRANSACTIONS WITH NON-CONTROLLING INTEREST

 This account consists of the following transactions: